oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-create-a-matter-app-on-esp32.md

 Duration: 10

 In this section we will build a sample matter app for the ESP32.
-We will use the `Linux all-clusters-app` which has all the main capabilities of a matter end device.
+We will use the sample `Linux lighting app` which has all the main capabilities of a matter light end device.

 We have previously built the matter controller tool that is provided by Project-Chip.
 You will need to go back and complete that codelab